A cross connection is defined as any piping arrangement that allows the drinking water supply piping to be connected to a non-potable water source.

 A backflow is any undesirable reversal of flow from the intended direction as the result of either: back siphonage (the reversal of flow due to negative piping pressures) or back pressure (the reversal of flow caused by pressure greater than the supply pressure).

+The South Carolina Department of Health And Environmental Control (SC DHEC) mandates that every public water system must initiate and maintain a viable cross connection control program.
+Spartanburg Water began a Cross Connection Control/Backflow Program in the early 1980’s.
 The Cross Connection/Backflow Program at Spartanburg Water prevents the contamination of the drinking water supply in the event of a backflow.

 There are many backflow assemblies and devices available to prevent a backflow from occurring.